Topless Charge Dropped!

 I note that the letter to Cassidy isn’t signed.
 That may be a problem.
 I’m waiting to see or hear proof that it’s real, independently of that detail . . .

-The use of force by the government is a legitimate function as long as the force is RETALIATORY.
+@Galt The use of force by the government is a legitimate function as long as the force is RETALIATORY.
 In a civil society the individual delegates the retaliatory use of force (excluding imminent harm self defense) to a specified entity that acts on their behalf.
 This is usually called a government.
 This government is intended to act as an objective third party in the resolution of disputes.
 It is only when the government INITIATES the use of force that individual liberty is violated.
-You might want to reread Atlas and I would also recommend “Capitalism: The Unknown Ideal” since you don’t seem to have grasped Rands concepts very well.
+You might want to reread Atlas and I would also recommend "Capitalism: The Unknown Ideal" since you… Read more »

 I don’t know, but I forgive them for what they’ve done [...]